Edward M. Rice

 Edward Matthew Rice (born July 28, 1960) is an American prelate of the Roman Catholic Church.
 He has been serving as bishop of the Diocese of Springfield-Cape Girardeau in Missouri since 2016.
 Rice previously served as an auxiliary bishop of the Archdiocese of St. Louis in Missouri from 2010 to 2016.

 Biography

 Early life and education

 Edward Rice was born July 28, 1960, in St. Louis, Missouri, one of the ten children of John and Helen (nee Madden) Rice.
 He graduated from St. Mary's High School in St. Louis.

-He received his Master of Divinity degree from Kenrick School of Theology in Shrewsbury, Missouri, in 1987.Rice was ordained a deacon on May 3, 1986, by Bishop J. Terry Steib.
+Rich received his Master of Divinity degree from Kenrick School of Theology in Shrewsbury, Missouri, in 1987.
+Rice was ordained a deacon on May 3, 1986, by Bishop J. Terry Steib.